-The internal energy of a thermodynamic system can be changed in two ways: by performing work on the system and by exchanging heat with the environment.
-The energy that the body receives or loses in the process of exchanging heat with the environment is called the amount of heat or simply heat.
+The internal energy of a thermodynamic system can be changed in two ways: by doing work on the system and by exchanging heat with the environment.
+The energy that the body receives or loses in the process of heat exchange with the environment is called the amount of heat or simply heat.

 - Radiation heat transmission.

-The transmission of heat energy by conduction is experienced when a hot body is in physical contact with another colder body.
+The transfer of heat by conduction is experienced when a hot body is in physical contact with a cooler body.
 Energy is always transmitted from the hot body to the cold body.
 If both bodies are at the same temperature there is no energy transfer.
-When we touch a piece of ice with the hand part of the thermal energy of our hand is transferred to the ice, so we feel cold.
+When we touch a piece of ice with our hand, part of the thermal energy from our hand is transferred to the ice, so we feel cold.

-The transmission of thermal energy by convection occurs when hot molecules are moved from side to side.
-It would be the case of wind, capable of moving molecules with certain heat energy from one side to another.
+The transmission of thermal energy by convection occurs when hot molecules are moved from one side to the other.
+This would be the case of the wind, capable of moving molecules with a certain heat energy from one side to the other.

-If a body is supplied with thermal energy, increase its temperature.
-On the other hand, if it yields heat energy to the outside, it cools.
+If thermal energy is supplied to a body, increase its heat and temperature.
+On the other hand, if heat energy is transferred outside, it cools down.
 This happens as long as this body is not changing phase.
-That is, during the transformation from solid to liquid, from liquid to gas and vice versa the variation of heat does not imply a change in temperature until the transformation is complete.
+That is, during the transformation from solid to liquid, from liquid to gas and vice versa, the variation of heat does not imply a change in temperature until the transformation is complete.
 When it is completed temperature rises again.